 I show people how to [Your Blog's Purpose].

 The site is broken up into three primary facets of life: [Facets here].[Bulleted list of a couple links to your important stuff or primary sections of your site]

 In a few days, I'm going to send you one additional email with some other links to things that I personally love, along with some of my most popular content that you will probably want to read.

 For extra credit, ask a question in this email.
 Asking questions will help increase engagement and keep your open rate high because your subscribers will begin to realize that you care about what they think.

 This is an important element that way too many bloggers forget!

 Email 2: Invite them to connect // Sent two days after signing up

-Next, I like to send them an email inviting them to connect and follow me in other areas, like social media or where ever else I happen to be.
+Next, I like to send them an email inviting them to connect and follow me in other areas, like social media or wherever else I happen.

 This email might look something like this: